 GPT-4 in mental health support

-Considering that GPT-4 already has incredible abilities that will most likely get broader and broader with time, why not go a step further, and consider it as a technology that could help us spot red flags in people’s online activity — behaviors that can suggest that someone is struggling with mental illness or have suicidal thoughts?
+Considering that GPT-4 already has incredible abilities that will most likely get broader and broader with time, why not go a step further and consider it as a technology that could help us spot red flags in people’s online activity — behaviors that can suggest that someone is struggling with mental illness or have suicidal thoughts?

 Of course, the form of such a monitoring tool is a complex matter that would require analyzing all the ethical aspects and creating a whole, well-thought-through system around it.
 But let’s leave this aspect aside for a moment, and let’s assume there is general social consent to introduce a system that would track our online activity for alarming, mental-illness-related behaviors and which — in case certain conditions are met — would be passing such information to a dedicated mental health organization, that would be reaching out and offering help to “flagged” users.
 Such a system could help us start noticing signs that used to pass unnoticeably before.
 Signs that, in many tragic cases, became “visible” to friends and family only when it was already too late.